vleplat/Two_Factors_Update_TD/README.md

-# Two_Factors_Update_TD
+# Two Factors Update Algorithms for Tensor Decompositions
-A family of new algorithms to compute tensor decompositions.
+A family of new algorithms to compute various tensor decompositions, including the Canonical Polyadic Decomposition (CPD), the Block-Term Decomposition (BTD) with ranks $(L_r,L_r,1)$, the Tucker Decomposition and the General BTD.

 This MATLAB software reproduces the results from the following paper: